Perfection Springerle Cookies by House on the Hill

 It is not required, but I find the dough easier to work with when I refrigerate it for 8 hours before printing the cookies.
 (Refrigerating the dough is particularly helpful in humid conditions.)
 Seal the dough tightly in zippered plastic bags and in a sealed container so the dough does not dry out.
 The liquid ingredients absorb into the flour making it less sticky.
 You can refrigerate the dough for up to 3 days.

 On a floured surface, roll dough into a flat pancake approximately 1/2 inch thick.
 Roll thinner or thicker based on the depth of the carving in the cookie press you are using.
 Shallow carvings will need to be thinner while deeper carvings will need to be thicker.
 Flour your cookie mold for each and every pressing.
-Press the mold firmly and straight down into the dough, then lift, cut and place the formed cookie onto a flat surface to dry.
-(I like to put the formed cookies directly onto a parchment lined cookie sheet, but you may put them
+Press the mold firmly and straight down into the dough, then lift, cut and place the formed cookie onto a parchment paper to dry.

 Do not cover the cookies while they dry.
 The goal of drying is to set the design.
 Let the cookies dry at least 12 hours, but you will lose clearness of design.
 Best is a 24 hour drying period before baking to get a clean print after baking.
 Larger cookies and warm humid weather may require longer drying times.
 Cookies that are not dried long enough will not retain the beautiful designs, but will taste fine.